 Just a short walk from the city centre, Cataract Gorge is a slice of wilderness right in the heart of town and Launceston's star natural attraction.

-And for a little 'home away from home', why not catch a game of AFL at Launceston's Aurora Stadium?
+And for a little 'home away from home', why not catch a game of AFL at UTAS Stadium?

 For those interested in wildlife, nearby Narawntapu National Park provides many opportunities to see Australia's unique animals.